intellij-rust/intellij-rust/README.md

 ## Compatible IDEs

-The plugin is compatible with any IntelliJ based IDE starting from 2017.2.
+The plugin is compatible with any IntelliJ based IDE starting from 2017.3.
 If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), it's free.
+If you want to use debugger, try [CLion](https://www.jetbrains.com/clion/).

 ## Contributing